 Are there any hidden fees when forming an LLC in California?

 Yes, and they blindside most founders.
 The $800 franchise tax is due annually, even if your company generates no revenue.
-Cross $250,000 in California-sourced gross receipts and you'll owe an additional LLC fee of $900–$11,790.
-Most cities add business license renewals that typically run $50–$100.
+Cross $250,000 in California-sourced gross receipts and you'll owe an additional LLC fee ranging from $900 to $11,790, per RTC section 17942.
+Most cities add business license renewals that typically run $50 to $100.
 These costs surprise entrepreneurs who budget only for the $70 filing fee.

 Can I get refunds if my filing is rejected?

-No. California keeps the $70 filing fee even if your paperwork gets returned for corrections, but if you resubmit the corrected paperwork within 30 days, you do not have to pay the $70 filing fee again.
+No. California keeps the $70 filing fee even if your paperwork gets returned for corrections.
+The SOS may allow resubmission of corrected paperwork without an additional fee if returned promptly, but the specific terms of that window are set by SOS policy; verify current resubmission requirements directly with SOS Business Programs before relying on any specific timeframe.
 Names, signatures, and addresses must match state requirements to avoid an expensive do-over.

 Is the $800 annual franchise tax really required for all LLCs?